 Join us for the 15th Annual Blue Tag Gala, a glamorous evening of dinner and dancing to raise funds for the Comprehensive Sickle Cell Center at The Children’s Hospital of Philadelphia.

 The black-tie-invited event starts at 6 p.m. with a silent auction and cocktail reception in the Grand Ballroom at the Hyatt at the Bellevue in Philadelphia, PA.
 Dinner and dancing to live music will follow at 7 p.m.

-The Blue Tag Gala is the largest recurring fundraiser for the Sickle Cell Center and last year raised $200,000 for research to find a cure for sickle cell disease treatment, care and research for this devastating condition.
+The Blue Tag Gala is the largest recurring fundraiser for the Sickle Cell Center and last year raised $200,000 in support of sickle cell disease treatment, care and research for this devastating condition.

 Sickle cell disease and the significance of “blue tag”

 Sickle cell disease is a group of inherited blood disorders characterized by chronic anemia, pain and complications that can lead to stroke and organ damage.
 The average life expectancy for individuals with sickle cell disease is 45 years for men, and 55 years for women.
 In the United States, the disease affects 1 in 400 African-American newborns, and 1 in 1,000-4,000 Hispanic-American newborns.

 Current treatment for sickle cell disease includes frequent blood transfusions from donors who, ideally, have the same ethnic background as the patient.
 Blood donors can guarantee their donation goes to help a patient with sickle cell disease by asking that a "blue tag” be added to their donations.
 The blue tag notifies the American Red Cross testing lab that the donation should be matched to a patient with sickle cell disease.